kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 2. Adjust length of the array (if element count of container is greater than capacity * loadfactor, would resize it to be 2*n)
 3. Insert K/V into HashMap
 	- If hash code of Key doesn't existed in current HashMap
-	- otherwise, the `equals()` method comes to rescue, since bucket is either LinkedList or Red Black Tree, we traverse through the bucket, comparing keys in each entries using keys.equals().
+	- otherwise, the `equals()` method comes to rescue, since bucket is either LinkedList or Red-Black Tree, we traverse through the bucket, comparing keys in each entries using keys.equals().
 		- If we found there is a entry of in the bucket where `equals()` is true, replace that node with new Value as from K/V set
 		- Otherwise, insert at the end of the bucket (tail insertion as in LinkedList or tree insertion as in Red-Black Tree)
+			- Before JDK 1.7 LinkedList was using Head Insertion, on or after JDK 1.8 using Tail Insertion
+			- When hash collision results in LinkedList length >
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIyMzM5OTIwXX0=
+eyJoaXN0b3J5IjpbODU3MzQ3ODAzXX0=
 -->